 This semester the team built on the design that was completed last semester.
-This design consists of a large 3D printed outer shell, made out of PLA, that has an internal cavity of size 15 cm x 15 cm x 6 cm.
+This design consists of a large 3D printed outer shell, made out of Polylactic Acid (PLA), that has an internal cavity of size 15 cm x 15 cm x 6 cm with walls that are 1 cm thick.
 This will be filled partially with a base alginate gel, and then the fillers seen in Figure 3 will be placed in the gel to create cavities.
 The fillers are each 5 cm x 5 cm x 3 cm and are also 3D printed with PLA.
 After the base gel is solidified, "clot" gels will be fabricated inside the sample holder that was printed and used last semester.
 These gels will be placed inside the cavities, then more base gel will be poured on top.
 This allows there to be no gel-air interface with the clot gels, which was outlined to be avoided per Professor Block.
 After all gels are set, the entire box will be sent through MRI and the results will be analyzed.